cee-studio/cee-std/README.md

 ## It's optimized for the following use cases:

-1. If you need a simple minimum C style containers.
+1. If you need simple and minimum C style containers.

 2. If you want to develop your own dynamic typed scripting languages but you don't want to reinvent a runtime system.